Great Southwest railroad strike of 1886: Background

 The roots of the strike began in a pattern of labor actions, negotiations and temporary agreements all through 1885.
 The Knights of Labor and Gould's Union Pacific had reached an agreement that included the principle that "no man should be discharged without due notice and investigation."
 This was purportedly violated where a Knight named Charles A. Hall in Marshall, Texas was fired for attending a union meeting on company time.
 The District Assembly # 101 of the Knights, and its leader Martin Irons, called a strike.

 Martin Irons, who first became a member of the Knights of Labor in 1884 was instrumental in forming District Assembly 101, which was composed of workers employed by Jay Gould’s southwestern railroads.
 Irons eventually became the chairman of the executive committee of the union assembly, and later became known as the leader of the strike.
-Irons believed, and fought for a broad and comprehensive union for labor on a basis that would counterbalance the power of aggregated and incorporated wealth.
+Irons believed, and fought for a broad and comprehensive union for labor on the premise that it would counterbalance the power of aggregated and incorporated wealth.

 On the opposing side of District Assembly # 101 of the Knights and Martin Irons was Jay Gould.
 Gould was a railroad executive, financial speculator, and ruthless monopolist.
 Gould was a strict and unscrupulous businessman, which made him one of the richest men of his time.
 Gould had no remorse for workers, executives, and the market that he was in.
-At all times he tried to back almost everyone in sight into a corner so he could reap the benefits of all things railroad.
+At all times he tried to back almost everyone he had dealings with into a corner so he could reap the benefits of all things railroad.
 Because of this Gould was an unpopular figure during his life and remains controversial.
 Gould was cast as a sinister, power-mad figure who intentionally and methodically lured DA 101 leaders into a confrontation that would allow him to destroy the Knights on his railroads.